hunterjohnson05/USGS_Stream_Guage/README.md

 # USGS_Stream_Guage
-Function that creates .xlsx file of daily streamflow data between any dates for any USGS Stream Gauge.
+Summary: Function that creates .xlsx file of daily streamflow data between any dates for any USGS Stream Gauge.

-Copy and paste the Rcode script and run in the console.
-After running, the last line is an example of how to use the function.
+How to use: Copy and paste the "R_code" script and run in Rstudio.
+After running, execute the function "USGS_Stream_Gauge_Retrieval".

-4 inputs are required: the USGS Gauge Station code, start date, end date, and file path of where the .xslx will be saved.
+Inputs: USGS Gauge Station code, start date, end date, and file path of where the .xslx will be saved.
+Example: USGS_Stream_Gauge_Retrieval("1989-01-25", "2021-08-07", "11152500", "T:\\Hunter_Johnson\\Data\\Spreckles_daily.xlsx")

-After exectugin the function, a .xslx of the daily data will be created in the specified location along with a hydrograph of all the data in the R console.
+Outputs: .xslx of the daily data stored in the specified location, and a hydrograph of all the data in the R console.